Evaluating Visual Properties via Robust HodgeRank: Robust HodgeRank

-Standard LASSO packages such as {\tt glmnet} and {\tt quadrupen} do not solve HLASSO \eqref{eq:HLasso} directly.
-Fortunately HLASSO can be split into two subproblems with the two groups of variables decoupled, via orthogonal projections of data $Y$ onto the column space of $X$ and its complement.
+HLASSO can be further split into two subproblems with the two groups of variables decoupled, via orthogonal projections of data $Y$ onto the column space of $X$ and its complement.
 In particular, the outlier $\gamma$ is involved in a standard LASSO problem, whose design matrix comes from the projection onto the complement of the column space of $X$.

-To see this, let $X$ has a full SVD decomposition $X = U \Sigma V^T$ and $U=[U_1,U_2]$ where $U_1$ is an orthonormal basis of the column space $\col(X)$ and $U_2$ becomes an orthonormal basis for $\ker (X^T)$.
-Then the following result provides a precise statement of the split of HLASSO.
+Some LASSO packages, such as {\tt glmnet 2.0-5}, can directly solve HLASSO \eqref{eq:HLasso}; while other packages such as {\tt quadrupen} cannot deal with partially penalized LASSO, hence one may turn to the standard LASSO sub-problem for $\gamma$.